Ascospore: Morphology and ornamentation

 These morphological traits remain essential for taxonomy and species recognition.
-Traditional fungal identification keys often with ascospore features such as size, shape, septation, and colour.
+Traditional fungal identification keys often begin with ascospore features such as size, shape, septation, and colour.
 For example, the lichen family Sagiolechiaceae is partly defined by its colourless spores, which are transversely septate or —divided into a grid by both transverse and longitudinal walls.
 The number of internal cells can also distinguish genera: many lichen-forming ascomycetes have multicellular (septate) spores, while yeasts like Saccharomyces produce simple, single-celled oval ascospores.

 Arthothelium spectabile ascus (×1000, differential-interference contrast); a balloon-shaped ascus encloses eight hyaline, muriform ascospores with clearly visible multiple transverse and longitudinal septa.

 Ascospore shapes range from simple spheres and ovals to more elaborate forms—such as elongated, hat-shaped (galeate), or constricted (isthmoid) types.
 Spore size is also variable; most fall between 5–50 micrometres (one thousandth of a millimetre, abbreviated μm) in length, though extremes reaching over 200 μm long and 75 μm wide are known.
-Some lichen-forming fungi greatly exceed typical size ranges: Ocellularia subpraestans routinely produces ascospores 750 × 50 μm and exceptionally up to 880 × 65 μm—the longest yet recorded for any fungus.
-The largest measured spore volume belongs to Pertusaria melanochlora (300 × 200 μm, equivalent to 0.05 cubic millimetres).
+Some lichen-forming fungi greatly exceed typical size ranges.
+For example, Ocellularia subpraestans routinely produces ascospores 750 × 50 μm and exceptionally up to 880 × 65 μm—the longest yet recorded for any fungus.
+The largest measured spore volume belongs to Lepra melanochlora (300 × 200 μm, equivalent to 0.05 cubic millimetres).
 The ascospore wall is often a complex, multilayered structure that can be smooth or exhibit various ornamentations.
 These may include surface patterns, such as the rodlet patterning found in some Chaetomium species, or distinct structures like appendages.
 In marine fungi such as Halosphaeria and Lulworthia, spores are encased in gelatinous sheaths or caps that swell into threadlike appendages when wet.
 These structures enlarge surface area to slow sinking and later act as sticky anchors, attaching the spore to submerged wood or seagrass.
 The morphological diversity of ascospores reflects adaptations to various ecological niches and dispersal strategies, and often provides important taxonomic characteristics for fungal classification.
 Some species even produce spores of different sizes or colours within a single ascus.
 For example, Podospora arizonensis produces both large, pigmented spores and small, hyaline spores within the same ascus.
 This dimorphism may serve as a bet-hedging strategy, allowing the fungus to exploit different ecological opportunities.